Water Saving Tips for Home

 - Dishwashers use less water than handwashing, particularly if you limit pre-rinsing.

-- For examples of dishwasher models and their water use, visit the CEE Qualifying Residential Dishwasher List
+- For an updated list of efficient dishwasher models and their water and energy use, visit the CEE Qualifying Residential Dishwasher List.

 Only wash full loads of dishes in the dishwasher.